texstudio-org/texstudio/utilities/manual/source/editing.md

 ![Structure View Labels](images/tb_reference.webp)

-Selecting "reference" open a dialog which let's you select a reference and inserts the complete code.
+Selecting \"ref\" from the toolbox (or the menu \"LaTeX/Cross References\") opens a dialog which lets you select a reference and inserts the complete code.
 All other commands will be inserted with empty arguments.

 ![Inserting reference](images/insert_ref.webp)

 The labels used in your documents are displayed in the "Structure View".
-A right click on a label there allows you to insert it as reference or with a reference command at the current cursor position.
+A right click on a label there allows you to insert it as a reference or with a reference command at the current cursor position.

 ![Inserting reference from structure view](images/insert_ref_fromStructure.webp)

 Another option is to use the [auto completer](#referencebibid-completion).

 ### Finding reference use

-The context menu on labels in the structure view (see above) offers to "find usage".
+The context menu on labels in the structure view (see above) offers "find usage".
 This searches in all source files of the document (see [root file](background.md#about-documents-separated-in-several-files)) and finds the occurrence of that particular reference.
 Here all the references may be changed by changing "Replace by" and clicking "Replace All".